UKCloud/documentation/articles/vmware/vmw-faq.md

 Priority VMs differ from other VM types.
 Automated rebalancing is configured to reduce workload movement around the platform, reducing workload disruption.

-### How do the new VM types align with the previous VM SLA types?

-Before the change to the new VM types in G-Cloud 8, VMs and VDCs were set by their SLA level such as Test and Dev and Production.

-To help, the transition to VM types is explained below:

-- DEV & TEST BASIC = ESSENTIAL VM Type

-- Production BASIC = POWER VM Type

-- Production STANDARD = POWER VM Type

-- ENHANCED - This service level has been retired from sale as of 1 January 2019

-The new pricing structure introduced in G-Cloud 8 enables customers to customise their VMs and any options without being tied to a specific package.
-Thus, options such as backups and Journaling Protection can be added regardless of the VM type.

-### Can a VM communicate to another VM at of a different type?
+### Can a VM communicate to another VM of a different type?

 Yes.
 VMs can communicate with each other.
 In some cases, customers may need to use the built-in self-service IPsec VPN functionality to create a virtual private network within our Assured cloud platform.